-We have added some resources on this page: Someone Special To Me Video and accompanying booklet; Supporting Children and Young People booklet.
-These have been created to help you and your children in bereavement during this difficult time.
+We have added some resources on this page: Someone Special To Me Video.
+This have been created to help you and your children in bereavement during this difficult time.

 We know that dealing with intense emotions like illness, death and bereavement, can be difficult for teenagers and young people.
 Working through feelings may seem to be a slower process, so we have produced a short video which helps to explain the development of the adolescent brain.